Denis Pack

-Major-General Sir Denis Pack KCB (7 October 1775–24 July 1823) was an Anglo-Irish military officer during the Napoleonic Wars.
+Major-General Sir Denis Pack KCB (7 October 1775 – 24 July 1823) was a British Army officer who served in the French Revolutionary and Napoleonic Wars.

 Background

 A descendant of Sir Christopher Packe, Pack was the son of the Very Reverend Thomas Pack, Dean of Ossory in the east of Ireland.
 His mother was Catherine, daughter and heiress of Denis Sullivan of Berehaven, Ireland.

-His tomb is in St. Canice's Cathedral in Kilkenny, Ireland near Kilkenny Castle.
+His tomb is in St Canice's Cathedral in Kilkenny, Ireland near Kilkenny Castle.